wink-wink-wink555/blind_navigation/README.md

-# Blind Navigation (Ariadne) - A System to Help Visually Impaired People Get Around
+# Blind Navigation (Ariadne) - Your Way Out of the Labyrinth

 <div align="center">